 This "closer look" mentality is also why it's so important to know the difference between big security terms--especially when it comes to IT security versus cybersecurity.

 Here's what you need to know!

 As it turns out, "network security" is an umbrella term for many types of integrated tech security.
 For example, if you and your managed IT provider are creating a plan to help lock down your physical data-storage room, that's network security; if you're putting passwords on your network connections, that's still network security.

 Here are the three basic things that fall under the network security title:

 - and cybersecurity.

-That's right--cybersecurity is part of IT security.
+That's right--cybersecurity is part of network security.
 It's has a specific, narrow focus on electronic assets, resources, or tools, helping you understand how stored and communicated information can be protected adequately.
-Essentially, it helps "focus" IT security on a specific need or area.
+Essentially, it helps "focus" network security on a specific need or area.

 Want to learn more about tech security?
 Managed IT services can help.
 Contact us today!